 |Specialized Equipment||Make sure they have what you need—modeling software, 3D printers, prototyping equipment, or software development labs to help you develop and test your concepts.|

 |Mentorship||The mentors and advisors should have the skills and expertise to match your needs.|

 |Curriculum||Make sure the development programs are in line with your needs.|

 |Track Record||Most incubators list companies they helped launch.
 Look to see if they remained successful.|

 Incubators may offer low-cost or free membership, and some even pay you seed money up front.

 Popular Business Incubators

 At Y Combinator, you submit your business idea and the venture fund chooses a group of companies for an intensive three-month program.
-You don’t pay anything up front.
-In fact, the organization invests in you, offering seed money for you to live on while you get your business up and running.
+You don’t pay anything upfront.
+In fact, the organization invests in your idea, offering seed money for you to live on while you get your business up and running.
 In exchange, the fund retains a small stake in your company.

 Y Combinator.
 "Y Combinator Top Companies List - 2019."
-Accessed April 15, 2020.
+Accessed June 26, 2020.

 500 Startups.
 "500 Seed Program Frequently Asked Questions."
-Accessed April 15, 2020.
+Accessed June 26, 2020.